PrimCraft/primcraft.com/_i18n/en-US/servers/es/server-rules.md

     - General purpose means, for the item duplication case, the ability to duplicate any item you so desire.
 So carpet/rail duplicator is NOT a general purpose duplicator and you can use it.
 If you are unsure if you can use a certain glitch, please ask our admin.
     - If you have a bedrock breaking glitch that works in vanilla, you are allowed to use it.
     - There is no extra restriction in the region above the nether.
 You can feel free to build there.
-12. **Be polite**: No spamming, no personal attack and avoid cursing, NSFW stuff.
+12. **Be polite**: No spamming, no personal attack and avoid cursing, NSFW stuff in public.
 If you need to post something NSFW, PM only those in interest or use the NSFW channel in our Discord.
+No NSFW building in game since they are always public.
 13. **No politics**: Most political discussions usually ended in s**t shows from my experience, so no.
     - No puns/memes/satires on former or current Chinese political figures either.
 They don't like it.
     - Just don't touch politics.
 Go find another place if you have to.